dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-instance/02-sentinel-promotion.md

 - There is also a Sentinel instance (`sentinel`, `200.0.0.3:5000`) monitoring the primary and the replica.

 The server applications connect to the primary-replica via the Sentinel instance.
-If you force the Sentinel to failover, which means promoting the Dragonfly instance as the new primary, it will be a successful migration to Dragonfly.
+If you force the Sentinel to failover, **which means promoting the Dragonfly instance as the new primary**, it will be a successful migration to Dragonfly.

-There are multiple ways to trigger the failover, for instance:
+There are multiple ways to trigger the failover/promotion, for instance:

 - Turn off the primary Redis instance directly.
 Sentinel will promote the Dragonfly instance as the primary.
 - Use the `SENTINEL FAILOVER <master-name>` command to force a failover as if the master was not reachable, then turn off the Redis instance.